God Save the Queen (Sex Pistols song): Release and reception

 The single was released on 27 May 1977, and was regarded by many of the general public as an assault on Queen Elizabeth and the monarchy.
 During the media furore over the single, Lydon and producers Bill Price and Chris Thomas were subject to a razor attack outside a pub in Highbury, London.

 Agreeing with the apparent anti-Windsor message, American postmodern author William S. Burroughs sent a congratulatory letter to the Sex Pistols following the release of the song.

 Before the group signed to Virgin, a small number of copies of "God Save the Queen" had been pressed on the A&M label.
 These are now among the most valuable records ever pressed in the UK, with a resale value as of 2006 of between £500 and £13,000 a copy, depending on condition of the disc.
-The highest recorded sale price of $22,155 was achieved at auction in 2006 by UK collector Marshal Peters who sold a copy of the single complete with its A&M card envelope, of which only nine copies are known to exist.
 The B-side of the A&M single was "No Feeling", an early rough mix or performance of "No Feelings".
 (A later version was released on the Pistols' debut album.)
 Record Collector named the A&M single the most collectable record of all time.
+On July 5, 2024, a new record sale price of £24,320 (over $31,000) was set at specialist vinyl auction house Wessex Auction Rooms in the UK by auctioneer Martin Hughes.